Ridgebeck/FCND-Motion-Planning/writeup_template.md

 ![State Diagram](./misc/state_diagram.png)

 	- `state_callback()` is controlling the states from MANUAL to TAKEOFF and is calling the method `plan_path()`, where most of the project implementation takes place.
 	- `local_position_callback()` is controlling the states from TAKEOFF to LANDING and is responsible for following the waypoints that are calculated by the path planing algorithm.
 This portion was not changed in this project.
 	- `velocity_callback()` is controlling the states from LANDING back to MANUAL and was also not modified in this project.

-- plan_path()
+- Structure of `plan_path()`:
 	- define target altitude and safety distance
 	- set target position height to target altitude
 	- read lattitude and longtitude from `colliders.csv` and set home position